Award Winning Specialist Clinic

 How long does tear trough filler last?

-Tear trough filler results are not permanent but does last longer under the eyes than other areas of the face and should last for at least six months.
+Tear trough filler results are not permanent but do last longer under the eyes than other areas of the face and should last for at least six months.

 Because the tear trough is not a very mobile area, unlike the lips or forehead, it takes the body longer to absorb the hyaluronic acid.
 People who exercise more tend to metabolise the filler quickly, and it can vary depending on factors such as skin type and age.